Our website also answers your frequently asked questions about Student Accounting Services.

 The Tuition Payment Plan is a monthly payment program offered through Higher One.
-The plan allows you to break down your annual expenses into ten monthly installments, rather than two lump sum payments.
-If you enroll in the plan, you will make monthly payments from May through February of each academic year.
-The first five payments (May through September) will be applied to your Fall Semester balance, and the second five payments (October through February) will be applied to your Spring Semester balance.
+The plan allows you to break down your expenses for each semester into five monthly installments, rather than a lump sum payment.
+If you enroll in the plan, you will make monthly payments from May through September for the Fall Semester, and October through February for the Spring Semester.
 You can enroll in the payment plan at tuitionpaymentplan.com/bu.

-Yes, you can enroll in the payment plan until the Fall Semester payment deadline, August 5, 2014.
-If you enroll in the payment plan after monthly payments have begun, you will need to include these monthly payments in your down payment when you enroll.
+Yes, you can enroll in the payment plan until the Fall Semester payment deadline, August 5, 2015.
+The spring payment plan is open for enrollment until December 16, 2015.
+If you enroll in the payment plan after monthly payments have begun, you will need to include these monthly payments in your initial payment when you enroll.

 Yes, you can login to your Tuition Payment Plan account and adjust your plan online.
 Or, you may contact Tuition Payment Plan at 888-844-4754 and speak with a consultant who can assist you in reducing your plan amount.
 The reduction will spread among the remaining payments.
 Please note: No refund will be made to previously paid amounts unless an actual credit balance exists on the student’s Boston University account.

 If you wish to reduce your plan amount, please visit tuitionpaymentplan.com/bu.